mvysny/mvysny.github.io/_posts/2022-9-12-virt-manager.md

    But the "Auto-resize VM with window" needs a workaround: change the guest display resolution to something high, like 1920x1200 - the image won't be chopped off but rather will correctly match the host window size.
 * Bochs, VGA and ramfb are horribly slow, don't bother.

+### Ubuntu 23.10 Host

+Intel: `virtio` with 3d acceleration works smooth.

+AMD GPUs: `virtio` with 3d acceleration works best, but is far from smooth.
+Use Intel.

 ### Ubuntu 22.10 Host